How Macie monitors Amazon S3 data security - Amazon Macie

 • Macie detects a relevant AWS CloudTrail event.

 Macie can also retrieve the latest object metadata for a specific bucket if you choose to manually refresh that data.
 This can be helpful if you recently created a bucket or made significant changes to a bucket's objects during the past 24 hours.
-To manually refresh object metadata for a bucket, choose refresh ( The refresh button, which is a button that contains an empty, dark gray circle with an arrow ) in the Object statistics section of the bucket details panel on the S3 buckets page of the console.
+To manually refresh object metadata for a bucket, choose refresh ( The refresh button, which is a button that displays an empty, dark gray circle with an arrow. ) in the Object statistics section of the bucket details panel on the S3 buckets page of the console.
 This feature is available for buckets that store 30,000 or fewer objects.

 Each time Macie retrieves bucket or object metadata, Macie automatically updates all the relevant data in your inventory.
 If Macie detects differences that affect the security or privacy of a bucket, Macie immediately begins evaluating and analyzing the changes.
 When the analysis is complete, Macie updates the relevant data in your inventory.
 If any differences reduce the security or privacy of a bucket, Macie also creates the appropriate policy findings for you to review and remediate as necessary.